Storm Damage 911 Storm restoration, matched fast

 Sangamon County, IL

-Storm restoration in Pawnee
+Storm damage restoration in Pawnee

 Pawnee is a Sangamon County village of about 2,680 sitting just south of Springfield in the center of Illinois tornado country, where the county's 93 confirmed tornadoes since 1950 reflect the real frequency of serious storm events in this corridor.
 A pair of EF-2 tornadoes struck Sherman and Riverton in March 2023 at 130 mph, a June 2023 derecho brought widespread straight-line wind damage across Springfield, and a July 2024 event delivered gusts estimated at 85 to 95 mph in surveyed corridors.
 Large hail is a seasonal constant, significant events occurring as recently as May 2025.
 The Sangamon River and its tributaries create localized flash-flooding exposure, and winter ice and snow down trees and power lines across the county each year.
 Storm Damage 911 connects Pawnee homeowners with vetted, licensed local professionals for a free storm-damage assessment.